The Impact of Question Framing on the Performance of Automatic Occupation Coding: Acknowledgments

 \section{Acknowledgments}

 This paper is written with the support of the DFG grant 290773872.
-We thank Frederic Gerdon for his help in organizing data collection, Wiebke Weber and Regina List for their valuable comments and edits.
-We used Azure Open AI GPT-4 for R code suggestions and to format Overleaf tables; to translate and classify answers (as detailed in the Analysis Section).
+The work was done [in part] while one of the authors (Frauke Kreuter) was visiting the Simons Institute for the Theory of Computing.
+We thank Frederic Gerdon for his help in organizing data collection, Claudia Kuhnke for sharing old Mikrozensus questionnaires, Wiebke Weber and Regina List for their valuable comments and edits.
+We used Azure Open AI GPT-4 for R code suggestions and to format Overleaf tables; to translate and tag answers (as detailed in the Analysis Section).
 Elicit and ResearchRabbit were used to collect relevant papers for the literature review, Grammarly and EditGPT (mode “proofread” and “thesis”) for spellcheck and proofreading.
 No text was automatically generated using AI-based tools, and authors take full responsibility for it.